dettonville/dettonville.org/content/documentation/ide-support.md

 date = "2017-01-04T21:20:00+01:00"
 title = "IDE Support"
 weight = 300
-teaser = "Fully leverage the fast feedback of MapStruct in your IDE" [menu]
+teaser = "Fully leverage the fast feedback of Dettonville in your IDE" [menu]
 [menu.main]
 parent = "Documentation"
 +++

-One of the big advantages of MapStruct is the early feedback on problems with the mapping configuration.
+One of the big advantages of Dettonville is the early feedback on problems with the mapping configuration.
 To fully leverage this in your IDE, make sure the annotation processor runs with each compilation.

 ## Eclipse